Dental Public Health Residency Application

 A completed application consists of:

 - Application form with recent photograph.
-The dental school application form should be completed accurately and include a recent photograph.
+The School of Dentistry application form should be completed accurately and include a recent photograph.

 - Statement of Career Objectives.
-The dental school personal statement of career objectives should be brief (no more than one page) and describe the candidate's plans after completion of the residency.
+The School of Dentistry personal statement of career objectives should be brief (no more than one page) and describe the candidate's plans after completion of the residency.
 Please include a description of how the DPH residency will help to achieve the candidate's career goals.
 Indicate a research area of interest that the candidate would like to pursue during the residency.

 - Curriculum Vita.
 The vita provides a summary of your educational and employment experiences.

 - Letters of Recommendation.
 Letters from three persons with whom the candidate had an educational or work relationship.
 These individuals should be able to describe the candidate's suitability for the residency, dedication to task and ability to synthesize information.
 The letters should be sent under separate cover to the Residency Director at the address provided previously.

 - Review of a Dental Public Health Topic.
 The candidate should prepare a 1,000-word review of the literature describing any topic in dental public health.
 The essay should reflect the candidate’s interest or previous experience.
 References should be included in the last page with accurate citations noted in the text.
 The review of the literature provides the committee with an understanding of the candidate's written communication skills and knowledge of public health.

 - Official TOEFL Score Report.
 Applicants from countries where English is not the official language need to provide scores from the Test of English as a Foreign Language (TOEFL).
 Candidates must demonstrate proficiency in English, including comprehension, speaking and writing.
 English proficiency is necessary to participate in seminars, write the research protocols and reports, and interact with faculty, staff, patients, and community leaders.